Explore nutrition tips, kids’ meal plans, kids’ activities, recipes and more from pediatric nutritionist, Melissa Halas, MA, RDN, CDE.

 Healthy Meal Plan for a 3-Year-Old

 Contrary to popular practice, most children actually appreciate a wide variety of flavors and seasonings!
-And, introducing new tastes now will expand their palate when they’re adults.
+And, introducing new tastes early will expand their palate when they’re adults.
 This healthy meal plan for a 3-year-old will get you started on the right foot.

 This post contains an affiliate link.
 As an Amazon Associate, we earn from qualifying purchases.
 The link is noted with an asterisk (*).